SecOpsPete/threat-hunting-scenarios/brute-force-detection/README.md

 - **Hypothesis**: Publicly exposed VMs without account lockout policies were vulnerable to brute-force login attacks.
 - <br>

-## ✅ 'IsInternetFacing' KQL function details
+## ✅ 'IsInternetFacing' Stored KQL function details

 When leveraging the `IsInternetFacing` function in Kusto Query Language (KQL), ensure the query includes checks for commonly exposed network services.
 Enumerate and validate these critical internet-facing services to proactively identify potential security exposures or misconfigurations: